mdouzi/minishell_42/README.md

 A few of the functions are "built-in", meaning we don't call the executable, we re-coded them directly.
 It's the case for echo, pwd, cd, env, export, unset and exit.

 Credit
-This two-person project was done with macrespo.
+This two-person project was done with mzohier.

-I was responsible for the parsing, argument checking, execution, redirection and piping.

-Macrespo took care of the environment variables, built-in functions, and signal handling.
+I was responsible for the execution part : the environment variables, built-in functions, and signal handling